sjentsch/lsjDocs/Ch06/Ch06_DataHandling_4.rst

 *e* = 2.718282

-There are quite a few situation in statistics that require us to calculate powers of *e*, though none of them appear in this book.
+There are quite a few situations in statistics that require us to calculate powers of *e*, though none of them appear in this book.
 Raising *e* to the power *x* is called the **exponential** of *x*, and so it is very common to see e\ :sup:`x` written as